shidevil/OSCP-Template/README.md

 # OSCP Note taking template

 This is my note taking template i used during my OSCP experience.
 You can git clone it and edit it the way you want.
 There are some samples i made for editing images, code snippet and stuff.
-It is best to use the markdown cheatsheet by adam [Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+It is best to use the markdown cheatsheet by Adam-p [Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Public Network Checklist
 - [x] [Box 1.2.3.4](Boxes/Public%20Network/box(1.2.3.4))